 Irelands first long distance driving route (2,500km), the Wild Atlantic Way runs from the Inishowen Peninsula in County Donegal all the way to West Cork.
 The route showcases the best in scenery along the West Coast of Ireland and provides visitors with an unforgettable experience.

+The Giant’s Causeway is an area of about 40,000 interlocking basalt columns, the result of an ancient volcanic eruption.
 The tops of the columns form stepping stones that lead from the cliff foot and disappear under the sea.
 Most of the columns are hexagonal, although there are also some with four, five, seven or eight sides.
 The tallest are about 12 metres (39 ft) high, and the solidified lava in the cliffs is 28 metres (92 ft) thick in places.